networknt/light-doc/content/en/tutorial/kafka-sidecar/local-dev.md

 ##### test1

-For test1 topic, json schema will be used to define the key and value as the following.
+For test1 topic, json schema will be used to define the key and value as the following (Type: JSON Schema).

 key schema